thaymara/meteor-siteace/README.md

-# Build a social website aggregator
+# Site Ace - Social website aggregator

 Make a social website aggregator using Meteor.
 A social website aggregator allows users to share, discuss and rank interesting webpages they have found.
 Please download this ZIP file before you begin your assignment.